Coronavirus: Jacinda Ardern urges calm as panicked shoppers empty supermarket shelves

 "If you need a bottle of milk, go and get it.
 If you don't, do not react in any other way than you would any other day," she said.

-Goff said in a video posted on social media it was only natural that people are anxious about the first case of coronavirus and what it means for them and their families, but at this stage there is no need to panic.
+Goff said in a video posted on social media it was only natural that people were anxious about the first case of coronavirus and what it meant for them and their families, but at this stage there was no need to panic.

 People should take sensible precautionary measures, he said, but there was no reason to change normal daily life.